If you were to choose me as your marriage celebrant, these are the initial steps that you would take:

 Application for a Marriage Certificate

 - On your wedding day, you will be presented with your official Marriage Certificate for you to take home.
 However, in some situations you may be asked to produce a registered copy of your Marriage Certificate for the purpose of changing your name on, for example, your passport or driver’s licence.
-The current charge for this is $58.00, for a standard certificate, or extra for a commemorative certificate.
-Apply online with the NSW Registry of Births Deaths & Marriages.
+The current charge for this is $60.00, for a standard certificate, or extra for a commemorative certificate.
+I can apply for this on your behalf when I register the marriage, or alternatively you can apply online yourself with the NSW Registry of Births Deaths & Marriages.